shichongrui/saws/Tutorial.md

 });
 ```

-Save your file and notice in your terminal you'll see a log line indicating that SAWS has automatically detected the change and rebuilt your entrypoint.
-This will also re-register your code with the local Lambda server.
+Save your file and notice in your terminal you'll see a log line indicating that SAWS has automatically detected the change and rebuilt our entrypoint.
+This will also re-register our code with the local Lambda server.

 Lets now try hitting our API again: